65 Brunswick Road

 Other areas of counselling I deal with

-I also have a particular interest in working with people who have suffered a hidden loss - that is, one which isn't easily recognised, attracts little sympathy, and can't be publicly or properly mourned.
+I also have a particular interest in working with people who have suffered a hidden loss which isn't easily recognised, attracts little understanding, and can't be publicly or properly mourned.
 The loss might be a bereavement (people and pets) or it can be another type of loss (like your sense of yourself, your job or status, your health, a relationship, your hopes and dreams).
 If the loss isn't fully recognised and you can't grieve for it the way you need to, it's more difficult to deal with.
 In the words of Henry Wadsworth Longfellow, "There's no grief like the grief that goes unspoken".

 I charge £40 for an hour long session.
 If we haven’t worked together before, I offer a reduced rate of £25 for our initial session.